wp-plugins/jcwp-scroll-to-top/readme.txt

 === Plugin Name ===
-Contributors: Jaspreet Chahal
+Contributors: jaschahal
 Plugin URI: http://jaspreetchahal.org/wordpress-scroll-to-top-plugin
 Donate link:  http://jaspreetchahal.org/wordpress-scroll-to-top-plugin
 Tags: link to top,scroll,scroll with callback, scroll to top Requires at least: 2.8
-Version: 1.5
+Version: 1.6
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 1.5
+Stable tag: 1.6

 This plugin gives you granular control on styles and positioning of your 'Scroll to top' text.
 Many variety of easing animations supported.
 Supports mobile and tablet detection.